cncoulter/Graph_Paper/about.md

 * Graph Paper features **robust SEO support**.
 Graph Paper doesn't use the Jekyll SEO plugin, which gives you more flexibility to change the default settings to fit the needs of your website.
 * Graph Paper includes **favicon support**.
 * Graph Paper supports **tags and categories** beautifully.
+* For blog posts, Graph Paper can display both the post date and **the modified date**.
 * Graph Paper supports **multiple authors**.
 Each author has their own page which lists their bio, their picture, their posts, and their social media links.
-* Graph Paper features **RSS support**, both for the site as a whole and for individual authors.
-Like with SEO, Graph Paper's RSS feeds are hand-coded, which means they are robust and detailed out-of-the-box and easily allow you to modify them to suit your own needs.
+* Graph Paper supports **RSS feeds**, both for the site as a whole and for individual authors.
+Like with SEO, Graph Paper's RSS feeds are custom-coded (they don't rely on the jekyll-feed plugin), which means they are robust and detailed out-of-the-box and easily allow you to modify them to suit your own needs.
 * Graph Paper supports **blog pagination**, and easily allows you to customize how many posts are displayed on each page.
-* Graph Paper supports multiple options for your blog archive pages: you can view the full post, an excerpt, or just a description.
 * Graph Paper includes support for **comments** via [Disqus](https://disqus.com/)
 * Graph Paper includes support for **Twitter cards**, so that links to your website look beautiful when shared on social media
 * Graph Paper features **social media share buttons** for Twitter, Facebook, Tumblr, and LinkedIn